 Spaghetti Aglio e Olio

-This simple Spaghetti Aglio e Olio, a classic Italian pasta with garlic and olive oil, takes only 5 ingredients and less than 20 minutes to make!
-Add your favorite salad for an easy weeknight dinner.
+This simple Spaghetti Aglio e Olio, a classic Italian pasta with garlic and olive oil, takes a handful of pantry staples and less than 20 minutes to make!
+A healthy dose of garlic gives this pasta its signature bold flavor.

 Prep – 5 minutes